SunsetFi/bookofhours-catalog/README.md

 ### From the Secret Histories API

-Once built, the project contents can be placed into the `web-content/catalogue` folder of the Secret Histories API.
+Once built, the project contents can be placed into the `/web-content/catalogue` folder of the Secret Histories API mod.
 This will cause the API to self-host the website.
-Once done, it can be accessed from `http://localhost:8081/catalogue`
+Once done, it can be accessed from `http://localhost:8081/catalogue` while the game is running.

+## Notes on Usage

+This project is best used in the browser of your choice while the game runs in windowed mode.
+However, the website can also be accessed from the Steam Overlay for fullscreen use.

 ## Features